valphn/CTN-OTB/README.md

 ## [Part 2] How to Transfer Files using [Filezilla](https://filezilla-project.org/download.php?type=client#close)

 The first thing to do is connecting to a server.
-This is our (fictional) login data based on Vultr - please use your own data instead if you want to actively follow the tutorial.
+This is (fictional) login data based on Vultr - please use your own data instead if you want to actively follow the tutorial.

 ```
 Hostname(ip): 80.118.83.33